NARBERTH ONLINE

 The Narberth Shilling

 The Narberth Shilling is a gold or bronze coin worth five American dollars on the day of the Narberth Dickens Festival.
 Many vendors and merchants throughout the town will accept this coin the same as cash today.
-You can exchange cash for shillings, and shillings for cash, all day at the currency exchange booths on Essex Ave and Forrest Ave.
+You can exchange cash for shillings, and shillings for cash, all day at the currency exchange booths on Narberth Ave and Forrest Ave.
 All Festival booths and many shops and vendors around town accept shillings.
-In fact, shillings are the only way to pay for carriage rides at the Narberth Dickens Festival.
 Buy some shillings when you get to the festival, and give a few to the kids.
 They will love having their own "festival money" to spend.
 And remember, kids can also earn a special bronze version of the shilling for completing the scavenger hunt!
 The bronze prize shilling is also worth $5, but is not redeemable for cash.
 So go spend it kids!

 The Scavenger Hunt: 1pm - 3pm